 HOW IS THE COURSE MARKED AND ARE THERE AID STATIONS?

 The course will be marked with 60" round orange marker buoy's, which are sight buoys and can be passed on either side.
-There will be a boat at miles 1, 2, and 3 with water, CLIFF gels, and Gatorade.
+There will be an anchored boat at miles 1, 2, and 3 with water, CLIFF gels, and Gatorade.
 There will be at least 1 kayaker/SUPer (stand up paddle boarder) between each buoy.
 One kayaker or SUPer will be with the lead swimmer and another will be with the last swimmer.

 CAN I WEAR A WETSUIT?